apple/cups/cups/cupspm.md

 ## Guidelines

-When writing software that uses the "cups" library:
+When writing software (other than printer drivers) that uses the "cups" library:

 - Do not use undocumented or deprecated APIs,
 - Do not rely on pre-configured printers,